MrBallen

-Jonathan B. Allen (professionally known as MrBallen), is an internet personality and a former United States Navy SEAL.
+Jonathan Bartlett Allen (born October 1, 1988), known professionally as MrBallen, is an American internet personality and a former United States Navy SEAL.
 He is best known for his victim-oriented true crime stories and mysteries on YouTube.
 He co-founded Ballen Studios, and the exclusive rights to his podcast MrBallen Podcast: Strange, Dark and Mysterious Stories were licensed to Amazon Music in September 2022.
-Allen's work is also distributed through various platforms and media channels, including YouTube, Amazon Music, and TikTok, among others.
+However, as of February 2024, the podcast is freely available across multiple platforms including YouTube, Amazon Music, TikTok, and Spotify, among others.

 Early life

-Allen was born in Quincy, Massachusetts.
+Allen was born in Quincy, Massachusetts to Jessie Thuma and Scott Allen, a reporter and editor with The Boston Globe.
 He graduated from North Quincy High School in 2006.
 That year, he attended UMass Amherst for one semester before dropping out.
 He later returned to UMass Amherst and graduated with a bachelor's degree in philosophy in 2010.

+Personal life

+He was raised Catholic and met his wife, Amanda, in college.
+He is the father of three children.
+His mother is involved in his content creation.

+Allen mentioned in an autobiographical video that his family put academic pressure on him and highly values academic achievement.

+Allen's sister Evan Allen was a reporter for The Boston Globe who won a 2021 Pulitzer Prize for Investigative Reporting.
+She left the Globe in December 2023 to become the full-time Head of Ballen Studios.

 Career

 Military service

-After graduating from UMass Amherst, Allen visited a recruiting office in Quincy, Massachusetts and enlisted in the military.
+After graduating from the UMass Amherst, Allen visited a recruiting office in Quincy, Massachusetts and enlisted in the United States Navy, intending to become a Navy SEAL.
 Allen joined SEAL Team Two in Virginia Beach in 2012.
-During his service, he was deployed to Afghanistan and South America.
+During his service, he was deployed to Afghanistan and later South America.
 In 2014, his team was attacked in Afghanistan and a grenade hit Allen, with shrapnel impacting his hips and legs.
-He recovered, and in 2017, Allen medically retired from the Navy.
+He was medically retired from the Navy in 2017.

 YouTube and TikTok

 Allen launched his YouTube channel in 2020 and began filming true crime and mysteries.
-He attracts an audience of over 6 million subscribers on the platform.
+He attracts an audience of over ten million subscribers on the platform.
 The YouTube channel averages 40 million monthly views.
 He was noted for his storytelling style that builds suspense throughout his videos.